yhqjohn/SimpleInterfaces.jl/README.md

 **Recommendation**: Due to this inherent limitation in Julia's dispatch system, we advise against using keyword arguments for critical type contracts.
 For strict type enforcement, prefer positional arguments.

 ---
-## Runtime Utilities and Abstract Types

-To bridge the gap between compile-time checks and runtime polymorphism, `SimpleInterfaces.jl` will provide:

-1.  **Abstract Supertype**: A new abstract type, `abstract type SimpleInterface end`, is available and exported.
-2.  **Generated Interface Types**: For each `@interface Foo T`, a corresponding `abstract type Foo{T} <: SimpleInterface end` is automatically generated and can be used for dispatch.
-3.  **Runtime Check Function**: A function `impls(MyType, :MyInterface)` is available for dynamic, runtime verification. *Note: This will have a runtime cost.*

-These features will allow for more idiomatic Julia dispatch patterns, e.g., `function my_func(obj::MyInterface)`.

----
 ## A Note on Return Type Inference
 Julia's `Base.return_types` does not always infer the narrowest possible type.
-If youencounter a false-negative on a return type check, please ensure your implementation of the function has an **explicit return type annotation** (e.g., `function my_func(...)::Int`).
+If you encounter a false-negative on a return type check, please ensure your implementation of the function has an **explicit return type annotation** (e.g., `function my_func(...)::Int`).
 This greatly helps the type inference system and ensures your contracts are checked correctly.